iitis/iitis-generator/doc/iitis-generator-conf.5.markdown

   * `dump-beacons`=*bool*: include beacons in dumped frames

 	Dont skip WiFi beacons in frame dumps.
-Notice that a beacon can be generated about 10 times per second by each node.
-However, it may be useful to somehow ensure that no other wireless network was operating on the same channel at the same time, thus disturbing the experiment.
+Notice that beacons can be generated about 10 times per second by each node.
+However, they may be useful in order to detect other wireless networks operating on the same channel, thus possibly disturbing the experiment.

+  * `svc-ifname`=*string*: service network interface name

+	Choose the interface connected to the service network.
+Default: "eth0".

 ## AUTHOR AND COPYRIGHT INFO